Mihndim2020/session-auth-app/README.md

   - Enter this command in the terminal to clone the project: `git@github.com:Mihndim2020/session-auth-app.git`,
   - Then in your terminal enter `cd session-auth-app to move into the project directory,
   - Then run `npm install`  to install dependencies,
+  - Then `npm start` to run the project.

 ### Install